 “These figures reveal that for many, an authentic brand purpose is now an expectation as opposed to a bonus,” says Kantar Australia’s Head of Brand, Gareth O’Neill.

 “The causes closest to home for Australians are health and well-being and ending poverty, with affordable, clean energy also pressing concern,” adds O’Neill.

 The study highlights the influence of social media in circulating information about causes.
 TV still dominates but one in three (32 per cent) Australians ‘like’ posts on social media around an issue they care about – however, they are the least swayed across the region by these sorts of campaigns.

-“Aligning with the issues that matter to consumers makes business sense, with one in four (42 per cent) of Aussies questioned saying they are more likely to buy brands aligned with their views.
+“Aligning with the issues that matter to consumers makes business sense, with 42 per cent of Aussies questioned saying they are more likely to buy brands aligned with their views.
 38 per cent would be happy to pay ‘a little more’ for brands with sustainability credentials.
 However, this commitment is substantially lower than the 60 per cent average across all of Asia,” says O’Neill.